LeftistTachyon/School-Simplified/README.md

 # School Simplified

+**NOTE**: The active repository with the most recent changes is private, and this public repository is now inactive and archived.
+We appreciate you still stopping by!

 ## _Through learning, we empower the next generation to revolutionize the future._

 Come visit us at our website <https://schoolsimplified.org/> and our Discord at